andizimmerer/andizimmerer.github.io/content/posts/cpp-header-only-self-registering-types/index.md

 # Background: Serialization of Derived Classes

 Recently, I was working on a [benchmarking framework for block partitioning in databases][blockpartitioning] and I came across the problem of (de-)serializing user-defined derived classes of a base class in C++.
-While serializing is not too much of a problem (e.g. define a abstract function `virtual void serialize(std::ostream& out) = 0` in the base class and derived classes need to implement it), deserialization is much harder.
+While serializing is not too much of a problem (e.g. define an abstract function `virtual void serialize(std::ostream& out) = 0` in the base class and implement the function in the derived classes), deserialization is much harder.
-Ultimately, I wanted every derived class to implement their own (de-)serialization functions for potential complex types.
-But picking the _correct_ deserialization routine when reading a file is tricky.
+Ultimately, I wanted every derived class to implement its own (de-)serialization functions for potentially complex types.
+But choosing the _correct_ deserialization routine when reading a serialized file is tricky.

-To borrow the example from [ISO CPP][ISOCPP], here is some code that visualizes our problem:
+To borrow the example from [the excellent ISO CPP article][ISOCPP], here is some code that visualizes our problem:

+We have an abstract base class `Shape` and a derived class `Rectangle`.
+Our goal is to correctly deserialize all derived classes of `Shape` by picking the _correct_ concrete implementation.
+If we pick the _wrong_ deserialization function (e.g. `Circle` instead of `Rectangle`), we will end up with garbage.

 ```cpp
 class Shape {